Chika (rapper): Personal life

 Chika is the youngest of her Nigerian-American parents' three daughters.
 She is of Igbo descent and was raised in the Pentecostal faith.

 Chika is bisexual and addresses her sexuality in her music and videos.
 In her video for "Can't Explain It", she put her own queer spin on A Different World, one of her favorite sitcoms.

 On May 30, 2020, Chika was briefly detained by police at a Los Angeles protest following the police murder of George Floyd.
 She addressed the incident on social media the following day, emphasizing the peaceful nature of the demonstration prior to police involvement.

 Chika shared her mental health struggles in a 2023 interview with Rolling Stone magazine published alongside the release of Samson: The Album.
 She described how the project had been influenced by her experiences processing trauma and disclosed that she had been diagnosed with bipolar II disorder the year prior.
+Chika has said that she was diagnosed with autism at age 27.
+In a 2026 episode of Shirley's Temple, she said that she initially began to self-identify with autism before undergoing testing, which confirmed her understanding of herself.

 On March 25, 2022, Chika took to her Instagram story with concerning messages alluding to taking her own life.
 With posts such as "I'm not making it home" and "Madison, actually.
 Hope ur happy," fans begun to get concerned.
 The following day she went back to her Instagram stories to discuss her suicide attempt at the InterConntinental Hotel in St. Paul Minnesota, with some heartfelt messages thanking fans for their concern and discussing the mental hardships she had been enduring.